CPSC-335-Group8/Algorithm-analysis/README.md

-Python Algorithm analyzer.
+* Python Algorithm analyzer.

-Using matplotlib
+Using matplotlib and pygame libraries

+Compare the speed of various algorithms